To make detention time more productive, the Cebu Provincial Detention and Rehabilitation Center (CPDRC) launched its bag-making program last Friday.

 A brainchild project of Gov. Hilario Davide III and his wife Jobel, tarpaulins used in campaign posters are recycled by turning them into grocery bags.

 “The income may not be big, but at least, we earned something which we can use for buying our basic needs such as soap,” Adonis Comendador said in Cebuano.

 With six electric sewing machines, the CPDRC tapped the help of the Technical Education and Skills Development Authority to teach inmates on how to sew tarpaulins into grocery bags.
 So far, there are nine detainees who are part of the program.

 The inmates will turn pre-campaign billboard tarpaulins into tents.

-The CDPRC has three existing livelihood programs: A bakery and automobile repair and maintenance shop as well as a facility for making house ornaments.
+The CDPRC has three existing livelihood programs: a bakery and automobile repair and maintenance shop are as well as a facility for making house ornaments.

 As a way of showing her support and appreciation for the inmates’ valuable work, Jobel bought a miniature galleon, a ship used by explorers in 16th century, from the group of Alex Hugo, which makes decorative items for the house.